pixelchai/VTPX/Releases/v0.2.0 Unstable - The Protocol Update/info.md

 ##### lines of code: 334
 ##### made in (time): 5hrs 47min
 ---
+###Changelog:
+- The Core completely redone
+- Question Protocols semi-working
+- Pretty colours in the console

 This update is an "unstable" update.
 It's basically a demo which visually shows you how the new protocols work.
 ###The Protocols: